 eMerge is the only middle market M&A firm that publishes data from our results.
 Please see: Deal Metrics.
-Based on our experience and resources, we have a 100% success rate in bringing premium offers to our clients.
+Based on our experience and resources, we have a 100% success rate in getting offers for our clients when we tour Buyers on site.

 The sale of a Company is typically a once in a lifetime event for a business owner.
 Most owners cannot afford to experience a learning curve during the sale of their most important and valuable asset.

-Statistically, we are able to sell companies for 33% more than owners who think they can sell it themselves.
-We have seen it all and our experience has been shown to save, or make, our client's millions of dollars ... in ways they never expected.
+Statistically, we are able to sell companies for 27% to 54% more than owners who think they can sell it themselves.
+We have seen it all and our experience has been shown to save, or make, our client's millions of dollars... in ways they never expected.

 eMerge provides unique insight capturing the intangible value of the Company while packaging the Company as viewed from the buyer's perspective ... and, we work for you.